Click on a question to reveal the answer.

-We are very pleased to be able to have a very skilled and qualified nurse practitioner, Skyler Perkins, in our practice who is personally trained by Dr. Willens.
+We are very pleased to be able to have a very skilled and qualified Mid-Level provider in our practice who is personally trained by Dr. Willens.
 Because of the growth of the practice, it is not possible for Dr. Willens to directly see all our patients at every visit.
 However, all new patients are seen and evaluated by Dr. Willens personally.
 Dr. Willens provides supervision and directs the care of all the patients in our practice.
 If you would like to have a personalized visit with with Dr. Willens, you may always request to be put on his schedule and will be offered the very next available appointment.

 32. Your office sounds wonderful and I’ve read a lot of great reviews.
 Are patients ever unhappy with your office?

 In general, for the protection of each and every patient, our Narcotic Policy, our Treatment Agreement and all laws are strictly enforced.
 Of course, overusing, sharing, selling, or taking illicit drugs is a deep concern and is always addressed.
 In addition, Eforsce is utilized to detect Doctor Shopping and criminal activity.
 When these situations occur, appropriate action is always taken and patients may be discharged, referred to Drug and Alcohol Rehabilitation, or reported to law enforcement.
 Patients are billed usual, customary and upfront fees even if no prescription is issued.
 Payment is for services rendered: History, Physical Examination, Assessment, and Treatment Recommendations.
 Refunds are not generally issued due to disagreement with the Assessment and Treatment Recommendations.